torch-core/tolk-auth/README.md

 ### 🌐 Public Capability

 If the opcode is set as public, any address can call it without requiring a specific role.
-This is suitable for open operations, such as querying state.
+This is suitable for open operations, such as deposit or swap.

 ### 🎭 Role Capability

 Role permissions allow assigning roles to specific opcodes.
 Only users with matching roles can call them.

-For example, in the Counter contract, you can set a "Reset Role," so only addresses with this role can call `ResetCounter`.
+For example, in the Counter contract, you can set a "Reset Role" so only addresses with this role can call `ResetCounter`.

-To determine if a user can call a specific opcode (via the `canCall` function):
+To determine if a user can call a specific opcode:
-- First, check if the opcode is public (`isPublic = true`).
+- First, check if the opcode is public.
 If yes, pass.
 - If not, retrieve the user's role mask (`userRoleMask`) and the opcode's allowed role mask (`opRoleMask`).
   - `userRoleMask` represents the combined bitmask of roles the user possesses, retrieved from the `userRoles` dictionary.
   - `opRoleMask` represents the combined bitmask of roles allowed to execute the opcode, retrieved from the `rolesWithCapability` dictionary.
-- Then, compute `(userRoleMask & opRoleMask) != 0` to check for intersection (i.e., at least one common role).
+- Then, compute `(userRoleMask & opRoleMask) != 0` to check for intersection.
 The intersection (&) verifies if any bit is set in both masks, meaning the user has at least one required role.

-The `isAuthorized` function further integrates the owner fallback: if `canCall` fails but the caller is the owner, it passes. `requireAuth` enforces this check with an assert, throwing an error if it fails.

 ## 🏗️ Role Authority Architecture